patriciomacadden/hobbit/README.md

 * Extensible with standard ruby classes and modules, with no extra logic (see the included modules).
 * No configuration.
+* Encourages the understanding and use of [Rack](http://rack.github.io/) and its extensions.

 ## Usage